top of page

 REVERENCE FOR WOMEN

 Among the revelations recounted in the four Gospels, is Jesus' special relationship with women (whom he treated as equals), which is shown in a number of his actions.
-In particular with Mary of Magdala (out of whom he had cast out seven devils), with Joanna, one of Jesus's disciples (many know Jesus had 12 disciples, but they may not be aware that his disciples also included women, of which Joanna was one), and with Mary, the mother of James; and with Mary, the wife of Cleophas; and with the sisters Mary and Martha.
-Tabitha was yet another of Jesus's woman disciples, who would die, and be raised back to life by Peter.
-Of special note is the fact that it was a woman--Mary of Magdala--who was the very first to discover that Jesus had risen from his tomb.
+In particular with Mary of Magdala (out of whom he cast out seven devils), with Joanna, one of Jesus's disciples (many believe Jesus had 12 disciples, but they may be aware that his disciples also included women, of which Joanna was one), and Mary, the mother of James; and Mary, the wife of Cleophas; and with the sisters Mary and Martha.
+Tabitha was yet another of Jesus's disciples, who would die, and be raised back to life by Peter.
+Of special note is the fact that it was a woman--Mary of Magdala--who was the first to discover that Jesus had risen from his tomb.

 THE DISCIPLES

 Jesus recruited fishermen as his original twelve closest disciples, not because they were poor honest laborers, but because they were among the first to recognize that he was the Christ.
 Seeing them in their boats, he said, "Come, follow me and I will make you fishers of men!"
-His disciples were: Simon called Peter, with his brother Andrew; James, and his brother John; Philip and Bartholomew; Thomas; Matthew, the tax collector; James, the son of Alphaeus; Thaddaeus, Simon, and Judas Iscariot, who would later turn traitor.
-The word "disciple" means "learner" or "student."

 IDLE TALK